Calling all flock keepers and backyard chicken enthusiasts, prepare for your next DIY adventure…Build a Chicken Coop!

 It’s time to build the nesting box.

-We’ve previously wrote in depth about different styles of nesting boxes and how to build one here.
+We’ve previously written in-depth about different styles of nesting boxes and how to build one here.

 Step 3: Fixtures and Fittings